narrowspark/php-cs-fixer-config/CONTRIBUTING.md

-# php-cs-fixer-config contributing guidelines
+<h1 align="center">Narrowspark Contributing Guidelines</h1>

-Thank you for wanting to contribute to php-cs-fixer-config!
+Thank you for wanting to contribute to narrowspark!

 You can find below our guidelines for contribution, explaining how to send [pull requests](#pull-requests), [report issues](#filling-bugs) and [ask questions](#asking-questions), as well as which [workflow](#workflow) we're using while developing php-cs-fixer-config.

 ## Maintainers

-Current maintainers of php-cs-fixer-config are:
+Current maintainers of narrowspark are:

 - [Daniel Bannert](https://github.com/prisis),